-a) Service Recovery Options at (800) USA-RAIL or with Letters b) Customers with Disabilities c) Customers with Service Animals
+a) Service Recovery Options at (800) USA-RAIL or with Letters b) Customers with Disabilities

 - When a customer calls or writes about what they perceive as a service failure, an investigation is made before any compensation is given. - Compensation is not automatic and records are kept of each call and the customer's name.
 Therefore, a customer who calls frequently may or may not receive compensation.